 Sleep: I will examine your sleep routine to identify factors to improve your sleep.
 This can include education about good sleep behaviours, changes to your sleep environment and introducing new routines.
 Often stress and anxiety play a part in sleep disturbance, and we can explore ideas for managing this, if this is the case.

-Pain: Pain can be magnified by poor posture, reduced activity and muscle tension.
-I can look at positioning, pressure care equipment, guided imagery, and progressive muscle relaxation.
+Pain: Physical pain is linked to many aspects of our lives, including stress, poor posture, reduced activity and muscle tension.
+I can look at positioning, pressure care equipment, and ways to manage stress and reduce muscle tension.

 Cognitive and psychological symptoms: I will look at how symptoms such as concentration, memory and mood affect your day-to-day life, and suggest a range of practical ideas, techniques and equipment to support you and your family/carers.